UniverseProjects/java-webapp-lite/README.md

 ### Create JSP page /WEB-INF/pages/hello.jsp

+This file path matches the String value returned from the controller's processRequest() method.

+You aren't strictly required to keep your JSPs in this particular directory, however this is the recommended practice because the server will prevent direct client access to anything residing under "/WEB-INF".

-This file is in charge of the presentation of the values that come out of the controller.
+This JSP file is in charge of the presentation of the values that come out of the controller.
-Notice, that request argument "message" from the controller is referenced here as ${message}.
+Notice, that request argument "message" sent from the controller is referenced here as ${message}.

 ```html
 <!DOCTYPE html>